 Bleed The Air From Your Radiators

 If you touch the top section of your radiator, does it feel cooler than the bottom half?

-That’s because your radiators work alongside your boiler, meaning you’re paying for the same amount of energy, without getting the benefit of all that heat.
-Fortunately, it’s a very quick and easy fix that can save you lots of money.
+That’s because your radiators work alongside your boiler, meaning you’re paying for the same amount of energy without getting the benefit of all that heat.
+Fortunately, it’s a swift and easy fix that can save you lots of money.

 Here’s how to do it without calling out a heating engineer.

 - Turn on the central heating.

 - Feel all the radiators in the home

 - Switch off the heating